ulfalizer/Kconfiglib/README.rst

 The test suite must be run from the top-level kernel directory.
 It requires that the Kconfiglib git repository has been cloned into it and that the makefile patch has been applied.

+**NOTE: Forgetting to apply the Makefile patch will cause some tests that compare generated configurations to fail**

 **NOTE: The test suite overwrites .config in the kernel root, so make sure to back it up.**

 The test suite consists of a set of selftests and a set of compatibility tests that